Reduplication

 Reduplication is the standard term for this phenomenon in the linguistics literature.
-Other terms that are occasionally used include cloning, doubling, duplication, repetition, and tautonym when it is used in biological taxonomies, such as Bison bison.
+Other occasional terms include cloning, doubling, duplication, repetition, and tautonymy (when it is used in biological taxonomies, such as Bison bison).

 Typological description

 Form

 Reduplication is often described phonologically in one of two ways: either (1) as reduplicated segments (sequences of consonants/vowels) or (2) as reduplicated prosodic units (syllables or moras).
 In addition to phonological description, reduplication often needs to be described morphologically as a reduplication of linguistic constituents (i.e. words, stems, roots).
 As a result, reduplication is interesting theoretically as it involves the interface between phonology and morphology.

 The base is the word (or part of the word) that is to be copied.
 The reduplicated element is called the reduplicant, often abbreviated as RED or sometimes just R.

 In reduplication, the reduplicant is most often repeated only once.
-However, in some languages, reduplication can occur more than once, resulting in a tripled form, and not a duple as in most reduplication.
+In some languages, it can occur more than once, resulting in a tripled form, and not a duple as in most reduplication.
 Triplication is the term for this phenomenon of copying two times.
-Pingelapese has both forms:
+Pingelapese has both forms.
+In this article, English translations of words are shown in apostrophes:

 Triplication occurs in other languages, e.g. Ewe, Shipibo, Twi, Mokilese, Min Nan (Hokkien), Stau.

 Sometimes gemination (i.e. the doubling of consonants or vowels) is considered to be a form of reduplication.
 The term dupleme has been used (after morpheme) to refer to different types of reduplication that have the same meaning.

-Full and partial reduplication
+Full and partial

 Full reduplication involves a reduplication of the entire word.
 For example, Kham derives reciprocal forms from reflexive forms by total reduplication:

 Another example is from Musqueam Halkomelem "dispositional" aspect formation:

 Partial reduplication involves a reduplication of only part of the word.
 For example, Marshallese forms words meaning 'to wear X' by reduplicating the last consonant-vowel-consonant (CVC) sequence of a base, i.e. base+CVC:

 Many languages often use both full and partial reduplication, as in the Motu example below: